2021 WCCD School & Community Habitat Grant Awardee Report:

 The Community Food Forest is tended by the dedicated efforts of the Food Forest Coalition and the larger community.
 Coalition members come out on an as-needed basis based on weather, gardening needs, etc. and we have weekly workdays where anyone in the community is invited to come out to help tend the space, and often to take seasonal harvest home with them.
 These workdays include planting, weeding, mulching, watering, and harvesting.
 As the plants mature and establish they will need less active tending, as the Food Forest is designed to mimic a natural forest and eventually become a self-regulating system, the plants working together to build soil, retain water, attract pollinators, etc.

-by Robin Greenwood
+by Zev Greenwood